-- 1. Adopt a Resolution authorizing the submission of the application to the California State Parks, Off-Highway Motor Vehicle Recreation Division OHV grant program for increased law enforcement services in Santa Barbara County, specifically in the area of the Santa Ynez River. - 2.
-Authorize the Sheriff to submit the application, and enter into an agreement to accept an award on behalf of the County of Santa Barbara, for the California State Parks Off-Highway Vehicle Grant when the final award is known and for the Sheriff to make non-substantive changes to the draft for the final Proposal for Submission. - 3.
-Determine this action is exempt from California Environmental Quality Act (CEQA) pursuant to Section 15378(b) (5), which are organizational or administrative activities of governments that will not result in direct or indirect physical changes to the environment.
+- A. Authorize the Sheriff to apply for an Off-Highway Motor Vehicle Recreation (OHMVR) grant from the State of California Natural Resources Agency, Department of Parks and Recreation, Off-Highway Motor Vehicle Recreation Division in the amount of \$150,000 for 2016 / 2017 for increased law enforcement services and equipment in Santa Barbara County, specifically in the area of the Santa Ynez River. - B. Determine this action is exempt from California Environmental Quality Act (CEQA) pursuant to Section 15378(b) (5), which are organizational or administrative activities of governments that will not result in direct or indirect physical changes to the environment.